Monarch73/MicroHomebridgeAlexaEsp8266/README.md

-# MicroHomebridgeAlexaEsp8266
+# MicroHomebridgeAlexaEsp8266 (fauxmoesp replacement)

 Homebridge-server implemantation for alexa on the esp8266

 This Project uses an esp8266 board as a hub to control RF-Switches, IFR-Modules via Amazon Echo (Alexa) by leveraging a homebridge skill.
 You can also send out http-requests.
+It's comparable to fauxmoesp without the hassle having to compile the sources yourself.

 # Flashing the release.